gto76/python-cheatsheet/README.md

 <set>.union(<set>)
 <set>.intersection(<set>)
 <set>.difference(<set>)
-<frozenset>  # Is hashable and can be used as key in dictionary
+<frozenset>  # Is hashable and can be used as key in dictionary.
 ```

 Range